bohoffi/angular-audio-footprint/README.md

 ## Angular Notes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.
+This project built using [@angular/cli@1.0.0-rc.4](https://github.com/angular/angular-cli).
-Further using the Angular version 4.0.0-rc.3.
+Further using @angular@4.0.0-rc.6.

 ## How it works

-The app utilizes the Web Audio API to analyse the selected audio file while playing and displays the footprint using d3.js.
+The app utilizes the Web Audio API to analyse and visualize the selected audio file while playing and displays the footprint using d3.js.

 # [DEMO](https://bohoffi.github.io/angular-audio-footprint/dist/index)